 Whisk in the vanilla.
 Quickly whisk the vanilla into the caramel.

 Pour the caramels into the mold.
 Immediately pour the caramels into the mold.
 Do not scrape the pan (there are sometimes hard burnt bits on the bottom).
-Knock the pan agains the counter a few times to help air bubbles work their way out.
+Knock the pan against the counter a few times to help air bubbles work their way out.

 Let the caramels set.
-Set the caramels somewhere out of the way to set, for at least two hours or (ideally) overnight.
+Set the caramels somewhere out of the way to set, for at least 2 hours or (ideally) overnight.
 Once the caramels have cooled to room temperature, you can cover the pan.

 Cut the caramels.
 When the caramels have set, lift them out of the pan by the parchment paper flaps and onto a cutting board.
 Cut the caramels into candies with a very sharp knife.
-If the caramels stick to your knife, spray your knife with nonstick cooking spray.
+If the caramels stick to your knife, spray your knife with cooking spray.

 Wrap the caramels in wax paper.
 Cut squares of wax paper a little longer than your caramels.
 Wrap each caramel in wax paper and twist the ends closed.
-Caramels will keep at room temperature for about two weeks.

 Softer Caramels: The softness of the caramels is mainly a result of the cream.
 This recipe makes fairly firm, chewy caramels.
 For softer, taffy-like caramels, experiment with adding an extra 1/4 cup to 1/2 cup of cream to this recipe.